 The Calvin M. McClung Digital Collection is an online archive of images from the Calvin M. McClung Historical Collection.
-This website makes it easy and fun to research, view and find compelling digital images and artifacts from our rich East Tennessee history.
+Research, view and find compelling digital images and artifacts from our rich East Tennessee history.
 Check back often; images are constantly being added.

 The Church of Jesus Christ of Latter-Day Saints has provided a comprehensive website with original documents, user-submitted genealogies, full-text books and a research wiki, available to all.
 You must set up a login to access many of the documents.
 Follow the directions under sign-in to sign in or set up your account.

-The Library of Congress digital collections includes American Memory and the American Folk Life Center.
-These and other collections present texts, sound recordings, still and moving images, maps, and sheet music that document the American experience.
+The Library of Congress digital collections includes American Memory, American Folk Life Center, National Screening Room, and many more collections presenting texts, sound recordings, still and moving images, maps, and sheet music that document the American experience.

 With video, audio, and slideshow features, this encyclopedia is a top resource for Tennessee history.